Your Medical Negligence Guide for Compensation Claims

 - Conditional Fee Agreements (CFA)

 These kinds of agreements are often known as “no win, no fee” agreements, and at their most basic they mean that if you lose your case, you won’t have to pay any of your own Solicitor’s legal costs.
-In return for the risk the Solicitor takes in deferring their own costs, they can also charge a success fee which is deducted from your damages upon successful conclusion of your claim.
+In return for the risk the Solicitor takes in deferring their own costs, they can also charge a success fee which is deducted from your damages upon online casino real money successful conclusion of your claim.
 All success fees must be agreed between the claimant and the Solicitor and the maximum success fee is capped at 25%.
 The success fee is negotiable.
 CFA’s are a very popular way to fund a claim as the financial risks of going to court can be huge.

 A note about Conditional Fee Agreements: If you arrange for this kind of funding, you should make sure to understand the contract fully, despite how complex the conditions might seem.
 In some very rare cases, Solicitors have exploited weak or complex agreements and transferred the financial risk over to the Claimant.